jmanek/google-news-trends-mcp/README.md

 | **get_top_news**         | Fetch the top news stories from Google News.                       |
 | **get_trending_keywords**| Return trending keywords from Google Trends for a specified location.|

-All of the news related tools have an option to summarize the text of the article using NLP (nltk)
+All of the news related tools have an option to summarize the text of the article using LLM Sampling (if supported) or NLP

 ## CLI